Robust and Resource Efficient Identification of Shallow Neural Networks by Fewest Samples: Introduction and main results

 In this paper we approach the problem of the weight identification by using a {robust} procedure, which does not suffer from the potential instabilities of being based on a single matrix/tensor instance as in \cite{jasean,kli92}.
-Moreover, we disprove the claim that it is necessary to use higher order tensors in order to deal with non-orthogonal weights: in fact, by developing an appropriate whitening procedure, we will exclusively build our identification procedure on matrices, making our approach resource efficient and {potentially} more stable than tensor technology, which is in general more susceptible to intractability and instabilities \cite{deli08,hastad,hilim}. {Also in our error estimates, see, e.g., \eqref{eq:estnorm1}, \eqref{eq:estnorm2-1}, we require inverse proportional terms with respect to conditioning of the problem encoded by constants $\alpha, \alpha_2$; however, as we use a lower order differentiation and matrices (not tensors), the power magnitude of these terms is smaller than for higher order differentiations and tensors as in, e.g., \cite[Theorem 3, formula (12) or Lemma 9, Lemma 10]{jasean}, where such terms appear even at the sixth power.} In this paper we focus on the case of $m\leq d$.
-In \cite{FKRV} we are addressing the overdetermined case of $m>d$ and of two hidden layer\footnote{In view of a certain ambiguity in the literature, we clarify that, for two hidden layers, we mean here one more fully nonlinear layer with respect to \eqref{NNone}.} feed-forward neural networks, inspired by layer-by-layer procedures \cite{BLPL06,HOT06}.
+Moreover, we disprove the claim that it is necessary to use higher order tensors in order to deal with non-orthogonal weights: in fact, by developing an appropriate whitening procedure, we will exclusively build our identification procedure on matrices, making our approach resource efficient and {potentially} more stable than tensor technology, which is in general more susceptible to intractability and instabilities \cite{deli08,hastad,hilim}. {Also in our error estimates, see, e.g., \eqref{eq:estnorm1}, \eqref{eq:estnorm2-1}, we require inverse proportional terms with respect to conditioning of the problem encoded by constants $\alpha, \alpha_2$, which we will introduce below; however, as we use a lower order differentiation and matrices (not tensors), the power magnitude of these terms is smaller than for higher order differentiations and tensors as in, e.g., \cite[Theorem 3, formula (12) or Lemma 9, Lemma 10]{jasean}, where such terms appear even at the sixth power.} In this paper we focus on the case of $m\leq d$, i.e., when the number of neurons $m$ is at most equal to the underlying dimension $d$.
+In \cite{FKRV} we are addressing the overdetermined case of $m>d$ and of two hidden layer\footnote{In view of a certain ambiguity in the literature, we clarify that, for two hidden layers, we mean here one more fully nonlinear layer with respect to \eqref{NNone}.} feed-forward neural networks.